|

 Global Positioning System.
 It takes approximately 30 seconds to

-position to avoid counter-battery fire.
+its firing position and avoid counter-battery fire.

-The system
+artillery system

 is operated by a two men crew.
 A lifting system is installed at the